 Fire management practices need to be sufficiently flexible to allow this dynamic interaction between various elements of the vegetation to continue.
-Fires of low intensity may exacerbate weed problems in areas susceptible to invasion.

 The assessment of the success of fire protection policies and strategies can only be undertaken by monitoring fire occurrences and their impact.
 Records of fires occurring in bushland areas in Willoughby LGA should be maintained.
 Review of policies and strategies should take place in light of this experience.